arora-aditya/now/README.md

 I will try my best to keep this as updated as possible, do email me if I forget for over 2 weeks!

-`Last Updated: October 3rd 1:29pm`
+`Last Updated: October 4th 7:08pm EST`

 ## What I'm doing now
-- I'm trying to get a job, hoping and trying really hard to get Cali (Don't know how it's going to work out though)
+- I'm trying to get a job, hoping and trying really hard to go to California (Don't know how it's going to work out though)
-- I'm preparing for interviews
+- I'm preparing for interviews some Data Science, some Software Developer
-- I'm sadly also watching all of Suits and damn do I love Mike's character!
-- I'm working for [Prof Fakhri Karray](https://uwaterloo.ca/electrical-computer-engineering/about/people/karray) as a URA until December
+- I'm working for [Prof Fakhri Karray](https://uwaterloo.ca/electrical-computer-engineering/about/people/karray) as a URA until December'18
-- I'm also preparing for midterms for CE
+- I'm also preparing for midterms as part of my Computer Engineering major at UW
-- I'm trying to see how much I can take on in a single study term before I can't handle it anymore which is slightly hinting that I might be starting a startup (legality is undecided but we're sure as hell not stopping)
+- I'm trying to see how much I can take on in a single study term before I can't handle it anymore which is slightly hinting at the fact that I might be starting a startup with a good friend (the legality and specifics of which are undecided but we're sure as hell not stopping)
+- I'm sadly also watching all of Suits and damn do I love Mike's character! [sad because I have midterms to prepare for]
+- Attached below is an email that motivates me to put myself first whenever I'm down or not feeling good!
+Hope you find it useful

 ## Yes Theory's  `Be Selfish`  email
 >Prior to departure, flight attendants always give the same instructions.